-- 2. Payroll deduction of dues is continuing and cancellation of dues deduction can be effected only by a written notice sent by certified mail to the Association office by September 10th, to be compiled for submission to the Board on or before September 30th of each school year. - 3.
-Deductions will be withheld starting with the first pay period of October and ending the last paycheck in June, in equal payments, generally twice per month.
-An employee who begins payroll deductions after the first paycheck in October may not elect to have dues deducted in more payments than the number of pay periods remaining in that school year. - 4.
-An employee whose contract is terminated during the school year shall have deducted from his or her final salary payment an amount equal to his or her remaining dues authorization. - 5.
+- 2. Deductions will be withheld starting with the first pay period of October and ending the last paycheck in June, in equal payments, generally twice per month.
+An employee who begins payroll deductions after the first paycheck in October may not elect to have dues deducted in more payments than the number of pay periods remaining in that school year. - 3.
+An employee whose contract is terminated during the school year shall have deducted from his or her final salary payment an amount equal to his or her remaining dues authorization. - 4.
 The Board shall forward the United Education Profession dues to the Association within a reasonable period of time following each deduction date.
 The Board will provide the Association with a list of those teachers from whose paychecks Association dues are being deducted. - K. The Board will provide payroll deductions on behalf of an employee for a Boardauthorized credit union.
 Said employees will voluntarily authorize such deductions by means of an appropriate Board-approved written authorization form. - L. The Board will provide payroll deductions of premiums on behalf of an employee for the long-term disability insurance program administered by the Association, in accordance with Board approved administrative procedures. - M. The Association will have the right to place a reasonable amount of materials in the school/office mailboxes, including staff email boxes. - N. The Association will be provided one bulletin board in the staff lounge, mailroom, and/or teacher's workroom of each site for the Association use. - O. The Association will have the right to use the interschool courier service for the distribution of Association materials, when such materials are properly packed and addressed.
-The Board reserves the right to refuse to deliver any materials or communications which it considers to be illegal or libelous. - P. Fair Share Representative Fee the membership dues in the Association and its affiliates.
-Any unit member electing not to join the Association shall be required to pay the representation fee.
-Prior to October 1st, the Association shall notify the Board of Education of those unit members that have elected not to join the Association.
-The Board shall deduct such representation fee from employees' payroll checks in the same manner as EACC dues are deducted, pursuant to this Agreement.
+The Board reserves the right to refuse to deliver any materials or communications which it considers to be illegal or libelous. - P. The Board will allow for payroll deduction of voluntary contributions by employees for MSEA's Fund for Children and Public Education.
+The deductions will be forwarded to the EACC office.
+The EACC will coordinate with the staff of the Board's Office of Finance and Business to determine the procedure that imposes the least administrative burden. - Q. Employees will be presented with a form jointly approved by EACC and the Board as part of the hiring process paperwork.
+The form will identify the cost and benefits of EACC membership and provide an opportunity for employees to choose to authorize dues deduction or to opt out of membership, waiving the benefits of membership.
+All new employees will be required to submit a completed form to the Board, which will forward copies of the completed forms to the EACC.